kamakshi26/dynamic-todolist/README.md

 # dynamic-todolist
-a todolist connected to mongoDB cdata server(ATLAS)
+a todolist connected to mongoDB data server(ATLAS)